jimmy0118/Linux-Server-Configuration/README.md

 1. Run `sudo apt-get update` to update packages
 2. Run `sudo apt-get upgrade` to install newest versions of packages
+3. Run `sudo apt-get dist-upgrade` to set for future updates

 ## Step 4: Change the SSH port from 22 to 2200